PolyU-Edge-Intelligence-Lab/Lab-Website/content/home/hero.md

   css_class: fullscreen
 ---

-**The concept of Edge Learning, uses edge devices to perform artificial intelligence model training and inference, integrates edge computing, artificial intelligence, and big data.**
+**The concept of Edge Learning, integrates Edge Computing, Artificial Intelligence and Big Data, uses edge devices to perform model training and inference.**

 **Build anything with widgets** - from landing pages, knowledge bases, and courses to academic resumés, conferences, and tech blogs.